Sonia-96/MyStudyNotes/Java&Web/Java.md

 ### Static

+##### Classes

 ##### Methods

+- **static methods**: we should use className to call a static method
+  - `main()` should always be static
+- **non-static methods (instance methods)**: we should use methodName to call a non-static method

+differences:

+1. instance methods can access both static & non-static variables and methods inside the class
+2. static methods can only access static variables and methods
+3. static methods can't use `this` keyword

 A static method does not have an object attached to it.
 So we don't need an object to access it.